 GeneCards Summary for RYK Gene

 RYK (Receptor-Like Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with RYK include Multiple Endocrine Neoplasia Iib.
-Among its related pathways are Axon guidance and ERK Signaling.
+Diseases associated with RYK include Robinow Syndrome and Multiple Endocrine Neoplasia Iib.
+Among its related pathways are GPCR Pathway and Signaling by Wnt.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MET.
+An important paralog of this gene is MST1R.

 UniProtKB/Swiss-Prot for RYK Gene

 May be a coreceptor along with FZD8 of Wnt proteins, such as WNT1, WNT3, WNT3A and WNT5A.
 Involved in neuron differentiation, axon guidance, corpus callosum establishment and neurite outgrowth.
 In response to WNT3 stimulation, receptor C-terminal cleavage occurs in its transmembrane region and allows the C-terminal intracellular product to translocate from the cytoplasm to the nucleus where it plays a crucial role in neuronal development.